Vaught's Two-Cardinal Theorem and Quasi-Minimality in Continuous Logic: Introduction

 The work in this paper was motivated by an effort to show a continuous version of the Baldwin-Lachlan characterization of uncountable categoricity.
 We resolve the forward direction by showing Vaught's Two-Cardinal Theorem as well as a partial converse to the theorem which requires an assumption of $\omega$-stability.

-We begin by discussing the subtleties of definability in continuous logic.
+We begin by discussing definability in continuous logic.
 Recall that in the continuous setting, formulas in the language are functions to $[0,1]$.
-We see that definable sets are not nearly as well behaved as they are in the classical setting, and it is important in this context that we carefully distinguish between zero sets of definable predicates (functions which can be uniformly approximated by formulas) and definable sets themselves.
+Definable sets are not nearly as well behaved as they are in the classical setting, and it is important in this context that we carefully distinguish between zero sets of definable predicates (functions which can be uniformly approximated by formulas) and definable sets themselves.
 We will call a set $D$ \emph{definable} if the predicate $dist(x,D) = \displaystyle{\inf_{y\in D}} d(x,y)$ can be uniformly approximated by formulas in the language.
-Observe that zero sets of definable predicates may not be definable sets.
-In Section 2, we provide some examples of this, and give equivalent characterizations of definability of sets.
+Note that zero sets of definable predicates may not be definable sets.
 Throughout this paper, we adopt the convention of saying that a definable predicate $P$ is a \emph{definable distance predicate} if and only if $Z(P)$ is a definable set.
-That is, in some sense, $P(x)$ gives us some information about the distance of an element $x$ to the zero set of $P$.